petk/php-build-system/docs/configuration.md

   Default path to the sed on the host system.

-  Path to the sed, which can be manually overriden to the sed on the target system.
+  Path to the sed, which can be manually overridden to the sed on the target system.
 This is only used in generated phpize (and php-config) scripts on *nix systems.